Toast Hawaii: History

-According to historian Petra Foede, it may be a variant of the "Grilled Spamwich" common in the United States, slightly adapted to German conditions.
+According to historian Petra Foede, it may be a variant of the "Grilled Spamwich" once common in the United States, slightly adapted to German conditions.
 The original recipe uses Spam instead of boiled ham and grated cheese instead of a slice; otherwise, there is no difference between recipes.
 The "Grilled Spamwich" recipe was first published in 1939 in a cookbook by Spam manufacturer Hormel.
 Unlike boiled ham, however, Spam was unavailable in German grocery stores.
 Publicist Jürgen Ahrens sees the French croque monsieur as a precursor to Toast Hawaii.

 A large number of variations later emerged; the TV chef Tim Mälzer presented a "modern" variant in the 2010s featuring brown bread, Serrano ham, and Manchego cheese.

 Cancer risk

 Because of the combination of ingredients, there is the concern that toast Hawaii and similarly composed dishes have the potential to form carcinogenic nitrosamines due to the combination of nitrates in the ham curing salt and the amino acids in the cheese in the acidic environment of the pineapple.
 However, investigations by the Food Technology department at the Berliner Hochschule für Technik did not reveal any increased levels of nitrosamines.